The Zip Dob, a Folding Telescope

 In a sense, computer controlled kilns promise to be an enabling technology, allowing thin mirrors to be slumped to very large diameters, no longer being limited to sheet Pyrex’s width of 40 inches or so.
 Instead of grinding a curve into the mirror’s face, the mirror is placed upside over a convex mold and heated until the glass softens and folds down over the mold.
 The kiln is then directed by computer control through the annealing cycle, cooling the glass over a period of several days.
 The cost of a kiln plus plate glass is competitive with a Pyrex sheet glass blank, with the bonus that the kiln can be used again.

 Part of my interest in the 13 inch f/3 was to see how difficult grinding an f/3 mirror truly is.
-Well, I can report that it is fundamentally no different than grinding any other mirror, except that more parabolization is pushed into a smaller aperture.
+Well, I can report that it is fundamentally no different than grinding any other mirror, except that more parabolization is pushed into a smaller aperture and the error tolerance tightens a bit.
 I used standard mirror making techniques with excellent results.
-I gauge the difficulty of the 13 inch f/3 to be roughly equal to the difficulty of grinding a 20 inch f/5.
+I gage the difficulty of the 13 inch f/3 to be roughly equal to the difficulty of grinding a 20 inch f/5.
 Curiously, the 13 inch f/3 has about the same degree of parabolization as the 20 inch f/5.
-So if you can make a somewhat larger mirror, then you can confident in attempting a somewhat smaller f/3 mirror.
+So if you can make a somewhat larger mirror, then you can be confident in attempting a somewhat smaller f/3 mirror.

 I quickly realized that such a short telescope called for a new telescope mounting design: the incredibly stubby truss tubes as commonly built begged to be replaced.
 It’s important when considering the patterns of telescope design to allow the design to grow organically.
 If one component varies from tradition, then it is likely that surrounding components will also.